ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 relearning my own mistakes in crafting presentations.
 This post attempts to collate these together to remind myself and potentially share with others.

-Any and all feedback welcomed!
-Email me a note or send a pull request on this article.

 ### Premise
 1. 80%+ of all failures in an organization larger than 1.000 people is attributable to failed communication